DevExpress/XAF-Blazor-Kubernetes-example/README.md

 ### 3. Build a Docker image

-Put the the DevExpress NuGet source URL to environment variable:
+Add the the DevExpress NuGet source URL to the environment variable:

 ```
 >export DX_NUGET=https://nuget.devexpress.com/some-nuget-token/api